matthewwicker/SimpleSound/README.md

 For specific documentation see the javadocs for the SimpleRecorder Class.
 The following are the constructors for the SimpleRecorder:

 SimpleRecorder a;
-a = new SimpleRecorder();         //Inits a new SimpleRecorder object with path: "audio.wav", duration: 10 seconds, format: wave<br />
+a = new SimpleRecorder();&nbsp;&nbsp;&nbsp;&nbsp;//Inits a new SimpleRecorder object with path: "audio.wav", duration: 10 seconds, format: wave<br />
-a = new SimpleRecorder(30);       //Inits a new SimpleRecorder object with path: "audio.wav", duration: 30 seconds, format: wave<br />
+a = new SimpleRecorder(30);&nbsp;&nbsp;&nbsp;&nbsp;//Inits a new SimpleRecorder object with path: "audio.wav", duration: 30 seconds, format: wave<br />
-a = new SimpleRecorder(30, "path/audio.wav");   //Inits a new SimpleRecorder object with path: "path/audio.wav", duration: 30 seconds, format: wave<br />
+a = new SimpleRecorder(30, "path/audio.wav");&nbsp;//Inits a new SimpleRecorder object with path: "path/audio.wav", duration: 30 seconds, format: wave<br />
 //There is one other but these three are the ones that beginners will use.

 Play back with SimplePlayback